Get an answer in 5 minutes

 We'll notify as soon as your question has been answered.

-Versatile tutor and undergraduate at University of Essex
+Dedicated tutor and undergraduate at Institute of Education, UCL

 With 12 years experience in teaching I know my subjects well.
 I have taught GCSE Science and A-level Biology with a variety of exam boards meaning I am confident in what I deliver.
 I have a middle management role in my school so I know all about the curriculum and how to best to deliver my subjects.
 When I am not teaching I love photography and walking.
 I often combine both taking my camera and capturing what I see.

 I’m passionate about teaching Physics, Maths and Programming.